turbot/tailpipe-docs/docs/reference/cli/index.md

   <tr>
     <td nowrap="true"> `--config-path` </td>
     <td>
     Sets the search path for <a href = "/docs/reference/config-files">configuration files</a>.
 This argument accepts a colon-separated list of directories.
-All configuration files (`*.fpc`) will be loaded from each path, with decreasing precedence.
+All configuration files (`*.tpc`) will be loaded from each path, with decreasing precedence.
 The default is `.:$TAILPIPE_INSTALL_DIR/config` (`.:~/.tailpipe/config`).
 This allows you to manage your <a href="/docs/reference/config-files/workspace"> workspaces </a> and <a href="/docs/reference/config-files/connection">connections</a> centrally in the `~/.tailpipe/config` directory, but override them in the working directory / mod location if desired.
     </td>
   </tr>